 Experience in examining is not necessary.
-Each centre will host an examination team that has both experienced and new examiners and training will be provided to orient all examiners to their task.
+Each examination team will be composed of both experienced and new examiners and training will be provided to orient all examiners to their task.
 Experienced examiners who have retired from active practice may continue to examine for five years after retirement, as long as they maintain Active membership with the College.

 Some of the roles examiners will fill have age and gender restrictions, which means that in the selection process we cannot guarantee that all interested members will be selected for the examination team.
-Centre selection will be based primarily on geographical proximity in order to control operational expenses and the examination fees borne by the candidates.
-In most cases, physicians will be assigned to a nearby university centre.
-Examiners may be asked to travel to ensure all roles in all centres are appropriately filled.
+Participation will be virtual from your home and by using your own computer.
+A dedicated staff team will be available to support you along the way.

 Examiner recruitment forms